MobileASR: A resource-aware on-device learning framework for user voice personalization applications on mobile phones: Experimental setting

-In this experiment, our intention is two-fold: (a) to study the effect of RAM on multiple sub-models in terms of training time and WER.
-Here, One Plus 7T phone is utilised.
-All the sub-models are made to run in two different RAM scenarios.
-The first scenario (high RAM available) has no background app running, while the second scenario (low RAM available) has multiple apps running in the background. (b) To study the CPU utilisation and RAM usage during the training process on multiple phones.
-We use three phones as mentioned in Table \ref{different_phones}.
-We use the Android memory management and battery manager toolkit to measure the real-time data usage of our application every 3 seconds.
+In this experiment, our intention is to study the CPU utilization and RAM usage during the training process on multiple phones.
+We use the Android memory management and battery manager toolkit to measure the real-time data usage of our application after every second.